Women’s Health Research Symposium

 Panel Discussion with Q&ACareer Paths that Make a Difference

-• Jennifer Wu, MD, MPH (BIRCWH 2011) Professor, Department of Obstetrics and Gynecology, University of North Carolina at Chapel Hill
+• Jennifer Wu, MD, MPH (BIRCWH 2011), Vice Dean for Academic Affairs and Deputy Chief Academic Officer; Professor, Department of Obstetrics and Gynecology, UNC School of Medicine

 12:25 – 12:30 PM Closing Remarks